f-o-a-m/foam.developer/fips/fip-1.md

 Parties involved in the process are you, the champion or *FIP author*, the [*FIP editors*](#FIP-editors), and the [*FOAM Core Developers*](https://github.com/FOAM/pm).

 :warning: Before you begin, vet your idea, this will save you time.
 Ask the FOAM community first if an idea is original to avoid wasting time on something that will be be rejected based on prior research (searching the Internet does not always do the trick).
 It also helps to make sure the idea is applicable to the entire community and not just the author.
 Just because an idea sounds good to the author does not mean it will work for most people in most areas where FOAM is used.
-Examples of appropriate public forums to gauge interest around your FIP include [the FOAM subreddit], [the Issues section of this repository], and [one of the FOAM Gitter chat rooms].
+Examples of appropriate public forums to gauge interest around your FIP include [FOAM Discourse](https://discourse.foam.space/), [the Issues section of this repository], and [one of the FOAM Gitter chat rooms].
 In particular, [the Issues section of this repository] is an excellent place to discuss your proposal with the community and start creating more formalized language around your FIP.

 Your role as the champion is to write the FIP using the style and format described below, shepherd the discussions in the appropriate forums, and build community consensus around the idea.
 Following is the process that a successful FIP will move along: